feifeibear/PSTensor/README.md

-## PSTensor : Custimized a Tensor Data Structure Compatible with PyTorch and TensorFlow.
+## PSTensor : Customized a Tensor Data Structure Compatible with PyTorch and TensorFlow.

 You may need this software in the following cases.